-(Formerly CCJS 445.)
-Prerequisite: CCJS 100 or CCJS 105.
-Recommended: CCJS 230.
+(Formerly CCJS 445) Prerequisite: CCJS 100.
 A study of the history, concepts, principles, and methods of organizing and administering security management and loss prevention activities in industry, business, and government.
 The objective is to manage security duties, evaluate and apply risk management principles, and evaluate administrative and operational issues.
 Discussion covers both private and governmental risk assessment and management and the protection of assets, personnel, and facilities.
 Students may receive credit for only one of the following courses: CCJS 345, CCJS 445, or CCJS 498G.

-CCJS 350 Juvenile Delinquency (3)
+CCJS 350 Juvenile Delinguency (3)

 (Fulfills the general education requirement in behavioral and social sciences.)
-Prerequisite: CCJS 100 or CCJS 105.
-Recommended: CCJS 230.
+Prerequisite: CCJS 100.
+Recommended CCJS 105.
 An examination of juvenile delinquency in relation to the general problem of crime.
 The aim is to apply theories and identify statutory parameters related to juvenile delinquency, analyze prevention measures, and assess the effectiveness of treatment measures.
-Topics include factors underlying juvenile delinquency, prevention of criminal acts by youths, and the treatment of delinquents.
+Topics include factors underlying juvenile delinguency, prevention of criminal acts by youths, and the treatment of delinquents.
 Students may receive credit for only one of the following courses: CCJS 350 or CRIM 450.